Solid Power Inc. (SLDP) Shares Down Despite Recent Market Volatility

 SLDP’s Market Performance

-SLDP’s stock has seen a -9.76% decrease for the week, with a -16.44% drop in the past month and a -11.08% fall in the past quarter.
-The volatility ratio for the week is 12.06%, and the volatility levels for the past 30 days are at 8.41% for Solid Power Inc. The simple moving average for the last 20 days is -9.86% for SLDP stock, with a simple moving average of -40.89% for the last 200 days.
+SLDP stock saw a decrease of -8.45% in the past week, with a monthly decline of -18.79% and a quarterly a decrease of 9.59%.
+The volatility ratio for the week is 7.19%, and the volatility levels for the last 30 days are 8.17% for Solid Power Inc. (SLDP).
+The simple moving average for the last 20 days is -10.03% for SLDP stock, with a simple moving average of -41.59% for the last 200 days.

 Analysts’ Opinion of SLDP

-Many brokerage firms have already submitted their reports for SLDP stocks, with Citigroup repeating the rating for SLDP by listing it as a “Neutral.”
-The predicted price for SLDP in the upcoming period, according to Citigroup is $3 based on the research report published on December 14th of the previous year 2022.
+Many brokerage firms have already submitted their reports for SLDP stocks, with Needham repeating the rating for SLDP by listing it as a “Buy.”
+The predicted price for SLDP in the upcoming period, according to Needham is $5 based on the research report published on March 08th of the current year 2023.

-Stifel, on the other hand, stated in their research note that they expect to see SLDP reach a price target of $5.
-The rating they have provided for SLDP stocks is “Hold” according to the report published on December 02nd, 2022.
+Citigroup, on the other hand, stated in their research note that they expect to see SLDP reach a price target of $3.
+The rating they have provided for SLDP stocks is “Neutral” according to the report published on December 14th, 2022.

-DA Davidson gave a rating of “Neutral” to SLDP, setting the target price at $5 in the report published on November 30th of the previous year.
+Stifel gave a rating of “Hold” to SLDP, setting the target price at $5 in the report published on December 02nd of the previous year.

 Insider Trading